Teutonic Order: Influence on German and Polish nationalism and Soviet patriotism

 The German historian Heinrich von Treitschke used imagery of the Teutonic Knights, a Germanic myth, to promote pro-German and anti-Polish rhetoric.
 Many middle-class German nationalists adopted this imagery and its symbols.
 During the Weimar Republic, associations and organisations of this nature contributed to laying the groundwork for the formation of Nazi Germany.

-An organization predating the Nazi Party itself, as well as Nazi-supported preceding and Nazi preceding and during World War II propaganda made use of the Teutonic Knights' imagery, with the common goal of instilling the importance of Lebensraum for the future of Germany and the German people.
-According to medieval historian Erik Christiansen, "Himmler's plan to mould the SS as a reincarnation of [The Teutonic Order] proved [...] the irresistible strength of bad history."
+An organization predating the Nazi Party itself, as well as Nazi-supported preceding and Nazi propaganda preceding and during World War II made use of the Teutonic Knights' imagery, with the common goal of instilling the importance of Lebensraum for the future of Germany and the German people.
+According to medieval historian Eric Christiansen, "Himmler's plan to mould the SS as a reincarnation of [The Teutonic Order] proved [...] the irresistible strength of bad history."
 Though gradually taking hold ever since with one of Prince Adalbert of Prussia's 1849 proposals, after a lull during the Weimar Republic, whereupon it reverted to a simple tricolor overlaid with an Iron Cross (though itself also derivative), a version of Germany's Reichskriegsflagge (war ensign) emerged more closely resembling The State of the Teutonic Order's cross's original shape with a circle-overlaid balkenkreuz.
 Hitler based his German Order on the Teutonic Order, while especially the Hochmeister's ceremonial regalia, also the Marian Cross of the Teutonic Order, the Knight's Cross of the Iron Cross and of the cross of the Knight of Justice of the Order of St. John (Bailiwick of Brandenburg).